Singapura at a glance

-In 1971, Hal Meadow, a geophysicist working in Singapore, noticed three unusual looking brown-ticked cats.
+In 1971, Hal Meadow, a geophysicist working in Singapore, noticed three unusual-looking brown-ticked cats.
 He sent these cats back to his friend Tommy in America aboard a company ship.

 Later, a fourth brown ticked cat was sent back to America.
-These cats were sent without export or import papers.
-Tommy who had an interest in genetics bred with these ticked cats.
+These cats were sent without export or import papers — Tommy who had an interest in genetics bred with these ticked cats.
 Apparently, at the time, she had no interest in starting a new breed and therefore kept no paperwork.
-Then in 1974 the now married Hal and Tommy were transferred to Singapore and they brought along five of their cats, two Burmese and three grandchildren of the original cats shipped over from Singapore in 1971.
+Then in 1974 the now married Hal and Tommy was transferred to Singapore, and they brought along five of their cats, two Burmese and three grandchildren of the original cats shipped over from Singapore in 1971.
 These grandchildren were named Ticle, Tes and Pusse.
 They declared the Burmese as such to quarantine, not knowing what to declare the other three cats as Tommy declared them to be Abyssinians as they looked like Brown Abyssinians to her.

 The Meadows continued to breed with these cats.
 Ticle and Pusse had two kittens named George and Gladys.
 These cats were recognised by the Singapura Cat Club provisionally as Singapuras.